muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Constraint literacy** is the ability to distinguish non-negotiable constraints from preferences, tradeoffs, or inconveniences.
+**Constraint literacy** is the ability to distinguish **non-negotiable constraints** from preferences, tradeoffs, or discomfort.

+Constraints are not arguments.
+They are invariants enforced at runtime.

+---

 ### Core Distinctions

 - hard constraints vs soft tradeoffs
 - infeasible vs undesirable
-- scarcity vs discomfort
+- scarcity vs inconvenience
-- non-negotiable limits vs costly choices
+- bounded capacity vs lack of motivation

+---

 ### Failure Modes

 - attempting to negotiate with constraints
 - moralizing infeasibility
-- treating limits as motivation problems
+- treating limits as attitude problems
+- escalating pressure where redesign is required

 ---